AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 Max Temp: 225°F
 Set At: 12 lbs

-A 26" plastic hard tubing with 3/8" diameter was used to connect the reducing valve to the sink.
-The other side of the reducing valve was connected directly to the influent tubing.
+A 26" piece of hard plastic tubing with 3/8" diameter was used to connect the reducing valve to the sink.
+The other side of the pressure regulator was connected directly to the influent tubing.

 ### Experimental Methods